DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Experiments and Results

 \subsection{Training, performance measures, and RNN architecture}

 We find the architectures for the RNN and the feed-forward networks used in RNN experimentally by grid search and cross-validation.
 For the RNN, we use a one-layer GRU model with 30 hidden nodes.
 The feed-forward networks are modeled as shallow networks with a single hidden layer having $32$ hidden nodes.
-We implement DANSE in Python and PyTorch \cite{paszke2019pytorch} and train the architecture using GPU support \footnote{The code will be made available upon request.}.
+We implement DANSE in Python and PyTorch \cite{paszke2019pytorch} and train the architecture using GPU support.
 The training algorithm uses a mini-batch gradient descent with a batch size of $64$.
-The optimizer chosen is Adam \cite{kingma2014adam} with an adaptive learning rate set at a starting value $10^{-2}$ and is decreased step-wise by a factor of $0.9$ every ${1/6}^{\text{th}}$ of the maximum number of training epochs.
+The optimizer chosen is Adam \cite{kingma2014adam} with an adaptive learning rate set at a starting value $10^{-2}$ and is decreased step-wise by a factor of $0.9$ every ${1/6}'\text{th}$ of the maximum number of training epochs.
 The maximum number of training epochs is set at $2000$, and early stopping is used to avoid overfitting.
-In the case of optimizing the empirical performance limit using \eqref{eq:optim_supervised}, we again use Adam as the optimizer with an adaptive learning rate starting at $5 \times 10^{-3}$.
+In the case of optimizing the empirical estimation performance limit using \eqref{eq:optim_supervised}, we again use Adam as the optimizer with an adaptive learning rate starting at $5 \times 10^{-3}$.
+The code is available at \begin{small} \texttt{https://github.com/anubhabghosh/danse\_jrnl} \end{small} and \begin{small} \texttt{https://github.com/saikatchatt/danse-jrnl}. \end{small}